learnwebdevco/resources/src/back_end/back_end_concepts.md

 - What are HTTP headers?
 - What are HTTP bodies?

-> Hint: You may search these on Google for answers
+> You may search these on Google for answers

 ## Free Courses